 In the guide

-It is mandatory for manufacturers to draw up a declaration of performance and apply CE marking to any of their construction products that are covered by a harmonised European standard (hEN), or conform to a European Technical Assessment (ETA) that has been issued for them, when such a product is placed on the market.
+When products are placed on the UK market, it is mandatory for manufacturers to draw up a declaration of performance and apply the UKCA mark to any of their construction products that are covered by a designated standard*, or conform to a 'UK technical assessment' (UKTA) that has been issued for them.

-EU Regulation (EU) 305/2011 laying down harmonised conditions for the marketing of construction products covers four main elements:
+The Construction Products Regulations 2013, which implement Regulation (EU) No 305/2011 laying down harmonised conditions for the marketing of construction products, cover four main elements:

 - system of harmonised technical specifications